vdaas/vald/docs/contributing/coding-style.md

 #### Order of declaration

 Put the higher priority or frequently used declaration on the top of other declaration.
 It makes Vald easier to read and search the target source code in Vald.

-For example, the interface declaration should have higher priority then struct or function declaration, hence it should be put above other declaration.
+For example, the interface declaration should have higher priority than struct or function declaration, hence it should be put above other declaration.

 ```go
 // bad